edgroc/galaga-clone/README.md

 ## Acknowledgments

-Original Galaga game by Namco
-Built with React and Vite
+This project was inspired by the original Galaga game by Namco Built with React and Vite
 Created as a learning project for modern web development techniques and experimental use of Claude for source generation